-Swiss Water's Audit Committee is comprised of three Directors, Ms. McKenzie (since February 2021) and Messrs.
-Mahler (Chair) and Tringali.
+Swiss Water's Audit Committee is comprised of three Directors, Ms. McKenzie (Chair), and Messrs.
+Tringali and Wallace.
 Each member of the Audit Committee is "independent" and "financially literate" for the purposes of National Instrument 52-110 of the Canadian Securities Administrators ("NI 52-110").